Advocates for Trans Equality: History

 In late 2019, NCTE made national news when two thirds of the staff resigned in protest of the executive team.
 Following the resignations of employees, an unfair labor practice charge was filed by the Nonprofit Professional Employees Union against NCTE.
 The National Labor Relations Board issued a dismissal letter for the complaint in April 2020.

+In January 2024, NCTE announced that they would merge with the Transgender Legal Defense and Education Fund to form a new organization, Advocates for Trans Equality (A4TE).
+On October 1, 2024, the merger occurred, and A4TE was created.